glynester/Hipster-Till/README.md

 console.log(till.changeOwed);
 ```
 ## With web interface
+An error page "NoServer.html" will display if you try and load the website on a local file system and not on a web server.
-Load index.html into a browser on a server (see "Running a webserver in UBUNTU" below).
+Load the index.html file for the website into a browser on a server (see "Running a webserver in UBUNTU" below) by entering http://localhost/index.html or just http://localhost
+This will open up the Till app website.
 Click on the dropdown list next to the "Add Item" button.
 Enter a quantity in the box to the right of that.
 Click the "Add Item" button to add the item as a purchase.